Trapped : Movie Review

 Writers : Amit Joshi, Hardik Mehta

-Those who have lived in a busy metropolis may realize that the milling crowds are not always an automatic antidote to loneliness.
-Some who have the talent of infecting themselves with cabin fever, can get cooped up in their apartment, an internal exile within four walls with an irrational refusal to venture outside.
+Those who have lived in a busy metropolis may sometimes reflect that the milling crowds are not always an automatic antidote to loneliness.
+Some who have the talent of infecting themselves with cabin fever, can get cooped up in their apartment - an internal exile within four walls with an irrational refusal to venture outside.
 Writers Amit Joshi and Hardik Mehta have other plans - their train of thought grounded them into thinking : what if a person got physically trapped in an apartment ?

 A mentally sound person itching to be outdoors daily for work, romance , persuasion, more money - in short, a lot of things a young man aspires for, except that this youngster suddenly finds himself trapped in an apartment with the entrance door accidentally locked and jammed, with the keys dangling outside in the corridor.
 Can't he yell out ?
 He can but he's on the thirty-first floor and it's hard for people to hear him.
 Leaping off the balcony is not a bright option either because of the height.
 Surely there must be people around to notice him ?
 Not really - it is a deserted high-rise, empty for two years because of a property dispute and this youngster just got the apartment on rent by a shady dealer.
 Does he have a mobile phone ?
 Yes, but it's out of charge and there's no electricity or water in this damned ghostly tower and the old watchmen below shows all the potential in the world to get a building full of people killed by negligent indolence.